greydanus/greydanus.github.io/_posts/2017-11-01-visualize-atari.markdown

     <img src="/assets/visualize-atari/robots.png" width="50%">
 </div>

 Deep RL agents are effective at maximizing rewards but it's often unclear what strategies they use to do so.
-I'll talk about a paper I just finished, aimed at solving this problem.
+I'll talk about a paper[^fn1] I just finished, aimed at solving this problem.

 ## Solving Atari in 180 lines